A Network Formation Model Based on Subgraphs: Proof of Proposition

-\begin{proof}[{\bf Proof of Proposition \ref{lem:SUGM-consistency}}] The proof follows from checking the condition of Lemma 3.1 of \cite{potsherp1997} (see also \cite{jenishp2009}).
-Clearly $\mathcal{B}$ is compact, the weighting function is the identity matrix so it is positive semi-definite, and the moment function is continuous in $\beta$.
-Identifiable uniqueness was demonstrated in Proposition \ref{prop:identifiablyunique}.
-Uniform convergence of the objective function comes from checking a Lipschitz condition.
+\begin{proof}[{\bf Proof of Proposition \ref{lem:SUGM-consistency}}] The proof follows from checking the conditions of Lemma 3.1 of \cite{potsherp1997} (see also \cite{jenishp2009}) or equivalently \cite{andrews1990generic}, Lemma 6.
+In terms of those conditions here: $\mathcal{B}$ is compact, the weighting function is the identity matrix so it is positive semi-definite, and the moment function is continuous in $\beta$, and identifiable uniqueness was demonstrated in Proposition \ref{prop:identifiablyunique}.
+Uniform convergence is what remains to be verified.